Do you experience discomfort or ache around the circumference of your elbow?

 Q2.
 Can someone with tennis elbow still handle weights?

 Avoid doing exercises like barbell extensions and hammer curls in particular.
-Exercises done with straight arms and completely extended elbows can put stress on the wrist extensor muscles.
+Exercises with straight arms and completely extended elbows can stress the wrist extensor muscles.

 Q3.
 Should tennis elbow be massaged?

-With deep forearm massage, tennis elbow can be relieved and mended much more quickly than with just rest.
-Positive effects are seen when friction treatment is applied to the muscles on the elbow joint along with deep tissue massage to improve circulation.
+With deep forearm massage, tennis elbow can be relieved and mended much more quickly than with rest.
+Positive effects are seen when friction treatment is applied to the muscles on the elbow joint, along with deep tissue massage to improve circulation.

 Q4.
 What causes tennis elbow the most?